sentryguides/sentry/source/mechanics/pulling.md

 you want.
 The problem is that a single small camp is not enough to kill an entire creep wave.
 Therefore, there are two options when it comes to executing a successful pull:

-1. **Connecting two or more camps**: Pull more camps until all your creeps are dead
+1. **Double pull**: Pull more camps until all your creeps are dead
-2. **Stacking a camp**: A stacked camp is able to kill a creep wave easily
+2. **Stacking**: A stacked camp is able to kill a creep wave easily

 #### Radiant